muedsa/backup.sh/README.md

 Then login your baidu account.
 ```
-# Maybe you need to give 'BaiduPCS-Go' run permission.
+# Maybe you need to give run permission to 'BaiduPCS-Go' .
 chmod -X BaiduPCS-Go
 # or
 chmod 755 BaiduPCS-Go